Undergraduate Course: Foundation French Language 2 (ELCF07008)

 On completion of this course, the student will be able to:

-- Autonomy, Accountability and Working with Others: The course continues to develop confidence in language learning, understanding and responding to others in appropriate situations.
-Students continue to work individually as well as in pairs or small groups.
+- LO5 (not directly assessed) Develop confidence in language learning, understanding and responding to others in appropriate situations; ability to work autonomously, individually as well as in pairs or small groups; intercultural awareness skills.

 |